Scaling up smallholder access to irrigation

 The agricultural sector is Zambia’s largest employer, however, only 14% of arable land is currently being farmed and mostly by smallholder farmers.
 The Government of Zambia are committed to maximising the potential of the country’s agricultural sector to make a sustainable contribution to Zambia’s GDP, food security and household incomes; identifying pro-poor agriculture-led development as a key part of its 6th National Development Plan (2011-2015) and National Agricultural Investment Plan (2014 – 2018).
 The country benefits from high levels of rainfall and fertile soils but yields can be vulnerable to seasonal rainfall fluctuations.
 Zambia’s commercial farmers use irrigation to extend growing seasons, diversify crops and increase yields.
 Smallholder farmers, however, lack the scale and finance to harness the potential of irrigation.

-In 2006, InfraCo Africa, through its principal developer eleQtra, piloted a new approach to deploying irrigation infrastructure through its Chanyanya project in Zambia’s Kafue District.
+In 2006, InfraCo Africa piloted a new approach to deploying irrigation infrastructure through its Chanyanya project in Zambia’s Kafue District.
 The Chanyanya project pooled smallholders’ land and established a smallholder cooperative to enable delivery of irrigation infrastructure for a commercial farm and market gardens.

 The Chiansi Irrigation Infrastructure Project (Chiansi) area borders Zambia’s Kafue River, around 45km from the country’s capital, Lusaka.
 The Chiansi project will substantially scale up existing bulk water irrigation and market garden plots for the nearby communities of Chikupi and Demu North and South.

 Construction work on the project is well advanced.
 Initially extending existing bulk water infrastructure to deliver sufficient canal capacity to irrigate up to 3,800ha of land within the Kafue District.
 Funded by an ORIO and TA grant, ownership of this infrastructure will revert to the Government of Zambia (upon completion of construction), enabling the benefits of irrigation to be shared across the wider region.

 In addition, InfraCo Africa have applied lessons learnt form the Chanyanya project to establish a new commercial farm.
 Working together with SUDECO, a South African private investor, the project will establish and operate a 1,336ha commercial farm.
 The farm will create local jobs, deliver training and demonstrate replicable best practice in the operation and maintenance of a comprehensive irrigation network.